heather-tech/Book-App/README.md

 # Book-App
- A book app that allows you to search for any book you can think of.
+A book app that shows a handful of books for different genres.

 description of the app